 Today was my last official day with coffee.
 One half of a cup.
 Hubby and I have a morning routine that he will bring coffee to me while I’m getting ready for work.
 I mumble thanks because I’m not awake yet.
 He stands there with his arms on his hips…. waiting for his accolades.
 “Best.
 Husband.
 Ever.”
 I roll my eyes.
 He walks off with a big smile on his face.
 It’s what we do.
 Every morning.
 Or what we did.
 Somehow, this ritual doesn’t seem the same with a glass of water.
 Or even green tea.

 Still no withdrawal symptoms and I’m fine with that.
-Two cups of green tea seems to be doing the trick.
+Two cups of green tea seem to be doing the trick.

 Did anyone catch the number of that bus that just hit me?
 I was dragging all day.
 Not sure if it was because today was my first day sans coffee or I was tired for other reasons.
 I could barely get out of bed and felt like my brain had stopped working.
 I had to change my password on the computer at work and when I went back to check it… all of two minutes later… I forgot what it was, entered the wrong password too many times and locked myself out.
 This is what not drinking coffee does to you.
 I want my coffee back!